|

 system with an odd base number.

-Since the digital cyclicity of a sequence provides us with the final digit
+Since the digital cyclicity of a sequence does not provide us with the

 entire number, we cannot apply a whole lot of divisibility rules either